I tried creating a remote connection environment for Kiro IDE in Amazon SageMaker Unified Studio

 Space list (stopped state)

-Double-clicking the space you want to start will display (Starting) to the right of the space name, and after a short wait, a new Kiro window for remote connection will open just as before.
+When you double-click the space you want to start, (Starting) will appear to the right of the space name, and after a short wait, a new Kiro window for the remote connection will open just as before.

 Space starting (Starting display)